Chelsea Park: Ecology

 There are no artificial or natural ponds.

-As of 2008 there were 27 mature London plane trees (Platanus × acerifolia) with heights of 15 to 20 m around the perimeter of the park, and another 28 similar trees scattered through the interior.
+As of 2008 there were 27 mature London plane (Platanus × hispanica) trees with heights of 15 to 20 m around the perimeter of the park, and another 28 similar trees scattered through the interior.

 Most of the trees are in pits, because most of the ground surface is impermeable.

 The beds of annual plants around the monument and the health center are the only vegetated and permeable areas of the park other than the tree pits.

 The northwest section of the park has less vegetation than the southeast section.

 The six-story Morgan Mail Building along the northern perimeter is a high-collision site for birds, with collisions peaking in mid May.

 The first two stories of the building have featureless concrete walls, while the upper four stories are 75% covered with reflective glass panels installed over the concrete wall to give the appearance of windows.

 A study in the spring and autumn of 2005 and 2006 collected the corpses of many migratory birds that had collided with the windows of the six-story USPS building, deceived by the reflections of the greenery in the park.

 It seemed that the birds generally had adequate stores of fat (energy), and it was not clear whether they were stopping in Chelsea Park to replenish their energy or as a reaction to the inhospitable and unfamiliar city landscape.

 About 80% of collisions are fatal, with most collisions occurring during the day.

 Most are found along the southeast perimeter, where there are most trees, while relatively few are found along the playing field perimeter.

 This suggests that the reflections of trees in the glass panels are a major factor.